agentydragon-agent/ducktape/website/posts/2022-09-03-neovim-theme-switch.md

 code][gnome-terminal-source] when I originally wrote the script, and I even faintly remember reporting this as an issue.
 Basically that the dbus interface should be a bit extended.
 If you know how to fix this, let me know.

+Generally, it's very questionable and broke for me at least once (because of something having to do with which particular knobs are in `gconf` vs `dconf` vs `gsettings`).
+Caveat emptor.

+TODO: add link to current version

 ## Putting it together